The boat

 Apsara’s sail wardrobe is extensive.
 In addition to the mainsail (with three reefs) and roller reefing genoa, she carries a reefable staysail and a storm jib (set on a removable inner forestay) for upwind sailing in strong winds, as well as a cruising chute and a conventional spinnaker for light weather downwind sailing.

-Navigation equipment includes AIS transponder (with alarm), radar, GPS, two VHF radios (both with DSC), sounder, Navtex, radar detector, and all the safety equipment needed for transoceanic voyages including a satellite communicator / tracker.
-Electricity is provided by three solar panels and a small wind generator.
-To make short-handed sailing easy, most winches are self tailing, and there’s a windvane pilot and two electric auto pilots.
+Navigation and safety equipment includes an AIS transponder (with alarm) connected to the onboard chart plotters, a radar, two VHF radios (both with DSC), a SSB radio with modem, an echo sounder, a Navtex receiver, a radar detector, and all the safety equipment needed for transoceanic voyages including a satellite communicator / tracker.

 Sailingin Clew Bay